tanyaweaver/python-dev-accelerator/_sources/lectures/sql_persistence_in_python.txt

 lens of an Object Relational Manager, providing us with more automatic connections between our Python object layer and the underlying persistence model.

+For reference, please download :download:`the ORM code </downloads/basic_sqla_models.py>` required to interact with this book/author database.